ryanginn/dab-slideshow/README.md

 ### Prerequisites
 Any OS that supports Python (Windows, Mac, Linux, etc) <br>
+Background image that is 320x240px resolution, under 10KB in JPG form <br>
 Python 3.11 or newer
 ```
 pip install pillow